pkp/pkp-docs/learning-ojs/en/settings-distribution.md

 ## Search Indexing

+This PKP School video explains how to enhance search indexing in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 {% include video.html id="qf_5sTlDXM0" provider="youtube" title="Video of how to enhance search indexing in OJS"%}

 This section helps you enhance your search engine optimization and make your content more discoverable.